KonradHoeffner/hdt/README.md

 # HDT Rust
+This is a fork of the archived <https://github.com/timplication/hdt-rs> that the author kindly licensed as MIT on request.
+Current efforts focus on an in-memory representation and iterators for visiting all triples with a given subject, predicate or object without materializing all triples in memory.
+Detailed profiling, performance optimization and cleanup will come later.
+Pull requests are welcome.
+See the original README below.

+# Original README

 Rust implementation for the HDT library, [https://www.rdfhdt.org/](https://www.rdfhdt.org/).
 The library can read out triples, but it's super slow and there's a bug here and there.
 I do not